ontimize/docs/docs/systems/systems_security.md

 </div>
 </div>

+{: .note}
-**Note:** To simplify the code being written, three dots (...) may appear in some parts of the code.
+> To simplify the code being written, three dots (...) may appear in some parts of the code.
 This indicates that there may be previous code before and after those dots.
-{: .notice--info}

-# Steps
+## Steps

-## Add new profile and user
+### Add new profile and user

 We will add the following elements to the database: